katerebekah/csharp-dotnet-milestones/1-foundations/resources/FND_ACCESSIBILITY_LEVELS.md

 class Car : Automobile {

     public string CallAPrivateParentMethod {
-        this.InjectFuel(); // Can not call InjectFuel b/c it's listed as private in the parent class, Automobile }
+        this.InjectFuel(); // Can not call InjectFuel b/c it's listed as private its parent class, Automobile }
 }

 // Usage Example in a Program.cs file somewhere
 Car stella = new Car();

 // Again, the following line of code does not compile